wouterroose-tech/jolk/doc/jolk-book.md

 ### Unified Message-Passing

-Jolk is built on Unified Message-Passing, where every interaction follows the Receiver \#Message pattern.
-This enforces strict encapsulation; whether you are instantiating an object (User \#new), accessing a property (user \#name), performing math (1 \+ 2) or specify control flow (\#case), you are sending a message.
+Jolk is built on Unified Message-Passing, where every interaction follows the *Receiver \#Message* pattern.
+This enforces strict encapsulation; whether you are instantiating an object (`User #new`), accessing a property (`user #name`), performing math (`1 + 2`) or specify control flow (`#case`), you are sending a message.
 Brackets are optional for unary selectors, and standard operators are treated as Binary Messages.

 ### Keyword-less Control Flow

 By replacing rigid keywords with an intrinsic messaging protocol, Jolk shifts control flow from a structural language constraint to an emergent property of object interaction.
 Logic is implemented as a library feature rather than a compiler construct, ensuring that even fundamental branching obeys the same rules of encapsulation as user-defined code.

-*Branching*: Traditional if-else blocks are replaced by the ternary pattern condition ? {closure} : (expression | closure).
-Here, ? and : are classified as Structural Selectors—grammatical delimiters that are semantically resolved as messages sent to Boolean identities to determine which branch is reified.
+*Branching*: Traditional if-else blocks are replaced by the ternary pattern `condition ? {closure} : (expression | closure)`.
+Here, `?` and `:` are classified as Structural Selectors—grammatical delimiters that are semantically resolved as messages sent to Boolean identities to determine which branch is reified.
-*Looping*: Native while and for statements are superseded by messages sent to Closures or Integers, such as {cond} \#while {body} or 10 \#times {n \-\> ...}.
+*Looping*: Native while and for statements are superseded by messages sent to Closures or Integers, such as `{cond} #while {body} or 10 #times {n -> ...}`.
 *Error Handling*: Exception logic is unified with the messaging model, replacing try/catch with \#catch and \#finally messages sent directly to closures.

 ### Type System

 The Jolk type system fully aligns with the Java generics syntax and  is defined by semantic casing, where capitalized identifiers represent Meta-Objects (types) and lowercase names identify variables or properties.
-The grammar distinguishes between five archetypes ( class, value, record, and enum) which serve as structural anchors in the EBNF.
+The grammar distinguishes between five archetypes ( `class`, `enum`, `record`, and `value`) which serve as structural anchors in the EBNF.

-Protocol conjunctions utilize the ampersand operator (&) to create 'branded' types that represent a mathematically precise intersection of contracts.
+Protocol conjunctions utilize the ampersand operator (`&`) to create 'branded' types that represent a mathematically precise intersection of contracts.
 This isn't just syntactic sugar; it is a structural guarantee that ensures the Identity of the participant and the Contract of the Message remain visible and secure, preventing semantically incompatible objects from accidentally matching based on syntax alone.
 Finally, the syntax enables extensions that permits augmentation of types with new messages.

-Primitives are absent from the syntax because Jolk follows a pure object-oriented model where everything—including numbers, truth values, and the absence of a value (null a singleton instance of the Nothing class) —is a first-class object.
+Primitives are absent from the syntax because Jolk follows a pure object-oriented model where everything—including numbers, truth values, and the absence of a value (`null` a singleton instance of the `Nothing` class) —is a first-class object.
 This removal of the primitive/object distinction maintains a minimalist syntax while ensuring that every entity maintains a non-nullable identity.

 ### Mathematical and Equality Operators

-Jolk distinguishes between Identity (\== and the negation \!=), which executes a JVM reference parity check, and Equivalence (\~\~ and the negation \!\~), which executes a structural state comparison (Objects.equals).
+Jolk distinguishes between Identity (`==` and the negation `!=`), which executes a JVM reference parity check, and Equivalence (`~~` and the negation `!~`), which executes a structural state comparison (`Objects.equals`).
 All mathematical symbols are treated as overloaded selectors, allowing custom types to interact like native primitives.

 In accordance with the principle of Engineered Integrity, Jolk prioritises source code clarity over the brevity of general type inference.
-While operators provide fluidity, the language mandates explicit type signatures and the use of the Caret (^) operator for Query Methods.
+While operators provide fluidity, the language mandates explicit type signatures and the use of the Caret (`^`) operator for Query Methods.
 This ensures Protocol Transparency, preventing "Inference Fog" by requiring that the "Contract of the Message" remains visible at every step of the execution flow.
 This discipline ensures that the developer always understands the state of the message chain without relying on external IDE tooling to resolve implicit types.

 ### Statement Termination